Kmilka/reaktor-assignment/README.md

 ## TODO

-I made this solution in a way to do as little work as possible when the server refactored.
+1. I made this solution in a way to do as little work as possible when the server refactored.
-I suggest creating a "middleware"-server to process data from the current one and fix all the issues and add new functionality.
+   I suggest creating a "middleware"-server to process data from the current API and fix all the issues.
 With GraphQL it may be achievable and relatively simple.

+2. Also, I need to increase responsiveness by adding infinite scroll.

+3. Adding search and filters is a good idea.